-What is the difference between Clinical and Experimental Psychology?
+What is the difference between Clinical Psychology and the Developmental, Cognitive, and Affective Sciences (DCAS) program?

 Clinical psychology focuses on psychological factors involved in the assessment, diagnosis, and treatment of mental illness.
 The clinical psychology training program strives to integrate the science and practice of psychology, helping students to learn the research foundations for the field, and apply research findings to clinical settings.
 Is Clinical Psychology the best type of training for me?

-The experimental psychology program at Case Western Reserve University focuses on the training of experimental psychologists.
-The primary focus of experimental psychology is research.
+The DCAS program at CWRU focuses on the training of developmental, cognitive, and affective sciences psychologists.
+The primary focus of the DCAS program is research.
 Most of the students who complete our program go into university research and teaching or research administration.
 The primary focus of the program is doing research with a faculty mentor.
 During training they learn the laboratory and statistical methods necessary for a successful research career.

 What is the deadline for applying to the graduate program?